microsoftgraph/microsoft-graph-docs-contrib/concepts/auth_overview.md

 For a complete list of Microsoft client libraries, Microsoft server middleware, and compatible third-party libraries, see [Azure Active Directory v2.0 authentication libraries](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-libraries).

-For the Azure AD endpoint, the Active Directory Authentication Library (ADAL) client libraries are available on a slightly larger number of platforms.
-Server middleware is available for .NET core and ASP.NET, as well as Node.js.
-For more information, see [Azure Active Directory Authentication Libraries](https://docs.microsoft.com/azure/active-directory/develop/active-directory-authentication-libraries).
+For the Azure AD endpoint:

+- Active Directory Authentication Library (ADAL) client libraries are available on a slightly larger number of platforms.
+- Server middleware from Microsoft is available for .NET core and ASP.NET, as well as Node.js.

+For a complete list of Microsoft client libraries and server middleware, see [Azure Active Directory Authentication Libraries](https://docs.microsoft.com/azure/active-directory/develop/active-directory-authentication-libraries).

 ## Get Started
 Once you've registered your app, you're ready to get started!